biosails/pheniqs/docs/2.0/illumina_python_api.md

 --no-input-npf \
 181014_A00534_0024_AH7LT2DSXX
 ```
 >**Generating a core configuration** `--no-input-npf` will add a global `filter incoming qc fail` instruction to discard reads that failed the internal Illumina sequencer chastity filter from the incoming feed.
+Any parameter we provide on the core configuration will percolate to every configuration file that imports it, so its a good place to provide global metadata.
 {: .example}

 [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json) conveniently declares an array of decoders that where recovered from the [SampleSheet.csv]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv) file as well as transformation rules from [RunInfo.xml]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/181014_A00534_0024_AH7LT2DSXX/RunInfo.xml).
-When you import [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json) you can reuse those in your configuration file and expand them so you don't need to constantly be editing big configuration files.
+When you import [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json), you can reuse those in your configuration file and expand them so you don't need to constantly be editing big configuration files.
 Anything specified in a configuration file will override an imported directive.

 >```json
 {